Bonnie Hammer: Career

 Hammer began her career in television at WGBH-TV, the public television station in Boston, where she produced This Old House, Infinity Factory and ZOOM for PBS.
 She later executive-produced Good Day! for Boston's ABC affiliate, WCVB-TV.

 Hammer first established herself professionally in New York as an original programming executive at Lifetime Television Network, where she executive produced several award-winning documentaries for the network's acclaimed Signature Series; she was honored with the Lillian Gish Award, several Cine Golden Eagles and the National Association for Youth's Mentor Award.

 In 1989 Hammer joined Universal Television as a programming executive.
-Here, Hammer partnered with Vince McMahon to transform the WWF franchise into a cultural phenomenon.
-During the Monday Night Wars WWF ratings slump, Hammer was influential in stalling plans to cancel WWF Raw, and a cancellation was ultimately prevented after Barry Diller, a mentor to Hammer, acquired the USA Network before Raw's contract with the network could expire in May 1998.
+Here, Hammer partnered with Vince McMahon to transform the WWF (wrestling) franchise into a cultural phenomenon.
+During the Monday Night War WWF ratings slump, Hammer was influential in stalling plans to cancel WWF Raw, and a cancellation was ultimately prevented after Barry Diller, a mentor to Hammer, acquired the USA Network before Raw's contract with the network could expire in May 1998.
+In 2014, former WWF writer Vince Russo acknowledged "working directly" with Hammer during his time with the company.
 Hammer also spearheaded the launch of the successful “Sci Fi Prime,” the channel's first full night of original programming, as well as the “I am Sci-Fi” messaging effort which redefined how viewers related to the channel and its programming.